isi-nmr/DeepFPC/README.md

 # DeepFPC

-(c) 2022 Ústav přístrojové techniky AV ČR, v. v. i.
+This software was developed by Amir Shamaei amirshamaei@isibrno.cz Copyright (c) 2022 Ústav přístrojové techniky AV ČR, v. v. i

 This repository provides the implementation of DeepFPC from the following paper: